 - 1973: Fernandes sells Fernandes Distillers to Bacardi and Angostura.
 Bacardi takes a 40 percent ownership in the two distilleries (Rumpro).

 - 1970s: In the face of large financial losses, the Trinidad government takes over Caroni from Tate & Lyle.

 - 1997: Angostura is purchased by CL Financial, jump-starting a series of distilled spirit company acquisitions.

 - Early 2000s: The Trinidad government shuts down Caroni’s rum operations and sells off its rum stocks to various purchasers, including Angostura.

 - 2007: The global financial crisis causes CL Financial to divest most of its spirits portfolio except for Angostura.

-Stay tuned for Part 2, where we’ll take an intensive look at Angostura’s distillery, its bitter making, and their current rum lineup.
+Part Two continues our journey into Angostura, where we’ll take an intensive look at Angostura’s distillery, its bitter making, and their current rum lineup.